 What is trauma to you?
 It’s a word that conjures up strong images for most of us.
 One definition of trauma is that it is a response to anything that overwhelms us.
-This can cause a variety of anxiety based responses.
+This can cause a variety of anxiety based responses – soft trauma.

 Anxiety disorders are the most common type of psychiatric disorders.
 The lifetime prevalence of anxiety disorders among adults is 28.8% That’s more than 1 in 4 people who are seriously affected by anxiety!

-If stress is repeated over time it takes it’s toll on our body and mind in the same way as serious incidents.
-However we tend to dismiss or cover up these responses so that we don’t appear weak or unable to cope.
-Combine these ‘soft traumas’ with serious life events, we become overloaded and anxiety can become impossible to bear.
+If stress is repeated over time it takes its toll on our body and mind in the same way as serious incidents – soft trauma.
+However, we tend to dismiss or cover up these responses so that we don’t appear weak or unable to cope.
+Combine this ‘ soft trauma’ with serious life events, we become overloaded and anxiety can become impossible to bear.

 For example; driving every day in the rush hour, being bullied by a co-worker, presenting a sales pitch, meeting constant deadlines, worry about paying the bills, a row with your spouse or moving house all impact us and our body will respond to help us take action and ‘survive’ these stressors.

 But what happens to us when we don’t (or can’t) discharge this tension?

 Combine these stressful events together over time and our systems become flooded with stress hormones, exhaust the body and often leave us with feelings of dread and despair or that we just can’t cope with.

 If we don’t slow down and release this cocktail created within us and bring ourselves back into harmony, our bodies can create patterns of ‘unexplained’ illness such as IBS, chronic pain and unbearable tension.